lincsanders/yaml_db/README.md

+# Another Fork?

+So I forked this to work with binary columns and better handle huge amounts of data.
+This should reliably rake db:data:dump and rake db:data:load on machines with less than 1Gb ram, unlike the original repo.
+It isn't compatible with dumps made from the original yaml_db.
+To use this instead, add the below to your Gemfile:

+    gem 'yaml_db', git: 'git@github.com:lincsanders/yaml_db.git', branch: 'master'

 # YamlDb

 YamlDb is a database-independent format for dumping and restoring data.
 It complements the database-independent schema format found in db/schema.rb.
 The data is saved into db/data.yml.